FishtownFish wrapped around the rod of AsclepiusMedicine

 • Clomipramine (a tricyclic with strong serotonergic effect) is sometimes used at low dose for refractory PE.

 Side effects of daily SSRIs include nausea, sleep disturbance, mood changes, and reduced libido in some men.
 We discuss the trade-off honestly.
-For many men, the daily-low-dose approach is well-tolerated and life-changing.
+Two practical notes: the effect can fade after 6 to 12 months in some men (called tachyphylaxis), which we handle with a dose adjustment or a switch, and you should never stop paroxetine or sertraline cold.
+They need a gradual taper to avoid withdrawal symptoms.
+For many men, though, the daily-low-dose approach is well-tolerated and genuinely changes things.

 Topical anesthetics